Archive Of US Poker News From 2011 and 2012, 2013, 2014... now with 2015:

 26th May 2014: More news from the regulated States, the Equity Poker Network has stopped new accounts from NV.
 DE and NJ.
 It looks like the pressure applied by the New Jersey authorities who are blaming offshore sites for their slow takeup is starting to have an effect.
 My opinion is that the offshore sites are a minior influence at best - as outlined in this blog post.

-14th May 2014: The Winning Poker Network (which includes America's Cardroom and Black Chip Poker) have announced they are stopping activity in the regulated States of New Jersey, Nevada and Delaware.
+14th May 2014: The Winning Poker Network (*** Deleted on request of the America's Cardroom affiliate team! **** have announced they are stopping activity in the regulated States of New Jersey, Nevada and Delaware.
 Merge (Carbon Poker) have already pulled out of these States, which leaves ***** as the only mid-sized offshore site happy to accept players - along with a number of tiny sites.
 Players who had cash balances will be able to log on and make withdrawals from those States.

 8th May 2014: Some State news today, bills have been introduced in New York looking to regulate online poker.
 As you might expect from the State who were behind the 'Black Friday' crack-down, sites who broke the UIGEA rules after 2006 are not going to be allowed to reply.
 A similar bill last year did not make it to a vote, so it is too early to set high expectations just yet.